yosefdayani/MV-RAG/README.md

 MV-RAG weights are available on [Hugging Face](https://huggingface.co/yosepyossi/mvrag).

-Afterwards the weights should be in MV-RAG/mvrag/...
+Then the model weights should appear as MV-RAG/mvrag/...

 ---
 ## 🚀 Usage Example